Have You Been a Victim of Sexual Harassment? Contact Our Sexual Harassment Attorneys For a Free Consultation

 Victims of sexual harassment often hesitate to come forward because they’re not sure their situation “counts,” fear that they’ll be fired if they say anything or don’t want to cause trouble for colleagues they once liked and respected.
 But sexual harassment is a serious crime, and its victims have rights.
 Those rights include laws that make it illegal for an employer to retaliate against an employee who reports sexual harassment, and provide steep penalties for those who do retaliate.
 Employees who feel sexually harassed do have the duty to inform their employers of the unwelcome behavior; an employer must make a good-faith, substantial effort to correct the situation in order to avoid liability and worker’s compensation.

-Contact Our South Carolina Sexual Harassment Lawyers Today
+Contact Our Sexual Harassment Attorneys Today

 The Louthian Law Firm is proud to have won a large settlement for a sexual harassment victim in April of 2007.
 If you believe you or someone you care about may also have been sexually harassed at work, we want to help.
 We have worked with injured South Carolinians since 1959; we’re sympathetic to clients who are going through a tough time in their lives.
-Contact us today at Toll free at (803) 454-1200 for a confidential evaluation of your case, or fill out our online form.
+Contact us today at toll free at (803) 454-1200 for a confidential evaluation of your case, or fill out our online form.